MarcialRosales/rabbitmq-developer-guide/readme.md

 There are lots of very good books ([RabbitMQ in Action](https://www.manning.com/books/rabbitmq-in-action), [RabbitMQ in Depth](https://www.manning.com/books/rabbitmq-in-depth)) and [extensive documentation](https://www.rabbitmq.com/documentation.html) about RabbitMQ.
 It is clear that we don't need yet another book.
 This guide collects a set of recommendations and best practices on how to use RabbitMQ.

-The guide offers recommendations which are applicable regardless of the AMQP library we use.
-When it matters, this guide will provide separate advise for Java AMQP and Spring AMQP clients.
+Most of the recommendations are applicable to any AMQP library we use.
+However, when it matters, this guide will provide separate advise for Java AMQP and Spring AMQP clients.

 Best Practices and recommendations:
 - [Establishing a connection](establishConnection.md)